sdpython/csharpy/_doc/sphinxdoc/source/blog/2018/2018-05-16_firstblog.rst

     as part of the build and to import them from ::epkg:`Python`.
     The first step of this project was to prepare a continuous build which works on Windows and Linux.
-    It was not that so obvious to install :epgk:`dotnet`, :epkg:`Python` and :epkg:`pythonnet` on the same
+    It was not that so obvious to install :epkg:`dotnet`, :epkg:`Python` and :epkg:`pythonnet` on the same
     build for :epkg:`travis` and :epkg:`circleci`.
     Some links to help: